nRF24/rf24-rs/README.md

 This is a pure-rust driver for the nRF24L01 wireless transceivers.

-> [!WARNING]
-> This project is a Work-In-Progress.
-> This warning will be removed when this project is ready for deployment.

 ## Supported platforms

 This project aims to support the [embedded rust][embedded-rs] ecosystem.